HolsteinZahler/sql-challenge/README.md

 ## Description

 Some ETL is performed in this project.
-A lightweight version of the data base and queries is deployed in Heroku via PostgreSQL database and flask app.
+A lightweight version of the database and queries is deployed in Heroku via PostgreSQL database and flask app.

 [Deployed SQL Queries](https://sql-challenge-hz.herokuapp.com/ "Heroku Deployment")